vladbstr/Mirror-mirror-on-the-wall-who-s-the-nerdish-of-them-all-/README.md

 # Make project go on:

 In order to start the project, fill with your data in the smart_mirror.py file and after running the take_photos.py file, which will take 20 pictures of you with the help of the Raspberry camera.
-Make sure that the light hits the front of your face and make sure that 20 clear pictures came out, checking the images folder.
+Make sure that the light hits the front of your face and make sure that 20 clear pictures came out, by checking the images folder.

 	python3 take_photos.py